From Our Experts: Identifying Your Caregiving Needs

 “It really helps to create a foundation for a care plan,” says Brittany.
 “We’ll help clients set up a profile over the phone and can walk them through any issues they might face in the process.
 Some are struggling emotionally, and it helps to have someone hold your hand through it sometimes.”

-Brittany will address whether or not their loved one can bathe themselves (and if not, are you, as their friend or family member, comfortable with bathing or toileting them?), if they have any memory loss or signs of dementia, if they are bed-bound or incontinent, and whether or not they still drive to determine the initial level of in-home care services that are needed.
+Brittany will address whether or not their loved one can bathe themselves (and if not, are you, as their friend or family member, comfortable with bathing or assisting in the bathroom?), if they have any memory loss or signs of dementia, if they are bed-bound or incontinent, and whether or not they still drive to determine the initial level of in-home care services that are needed.

 Personalize Your In-Home Care Services